jlevy/og-equity-compensation/README.md

 - 🚧 More on when 409As happen.

-  - A 409A does have to happen every 12 months to grant the company safe harbor.
+A 409A does have to happen every 12 months to grant the company safe harbor.

-  - A 409A has to be done after any event that could be deemed a “material event,” which is a fancy way of saying any event that could change the price or value of the company meaningfully.
-Other examples could be if a CEO leaves, if the company starts making a ton of money, or an acquisition.
+A 409A also has to be done after any event that could be deemed a “material event,” which is a fancy way of saying any event that could change the price or value of the company meaningfully.
+Other examples could be if a CEO leaves, if the company starts making a ton of money, or if there is an acquisition.

 - ∑ “FMV” is a legal term defined in Supreme Court Case 546, [United States vs. Cartwright](https://scholar.google.com/scholar_case?case=4964174066744569590&hl=en&as_sdt=6&as_vis=1&oi=scholarr#p551).